dart-lang/web/README.md

 ## Generation conventions

-The generator scripts use a number of conventions they use consistently to handle Web IDL definitions:
+The generator scripts use a number of conventions to consistently handle Web IDL
+definitions:

 ### Interfaces

 - Interfaces are emitted as extension types that wrap and implement `JSObject`.
-- Interface inheritance is maintained using `implements`.
+- Interface inheritance is maintained using `implements` between extension types.
-- Members of partial interfaces and partial mixins are added to the interfaces and mixins that include them, and therefore do not have separate declarations.
+- Members of partial interfaces, partial mixins, and mixins are added to the interfaces that include them, and therefore do not have separate declarations.
-- Members of mixins are added to the interfaces that include them, and therefore do not have separate declarations.

 ### Types